nxadm/rakudo-pkg/README.md

 $ sudo apt-get update && sudo apt-get install rakudo-pkg
 ```

+If you don't have `lsb_release` installed, you can use the OS codenae (e.g.,
+stretch, bionic, etc.) instead of the `lsb_release -cs` command.

 ### Centos and Fedora

 To use the repos on CentOS, Fedora and openSUSE, you need to a repofile: